thegetty/quire-docs/CONTRIBUTING.md

 - [**quire**](https://github.com/thegetty/quire):  Core Quire code including command-line interface, default starter content, and default theme.
 - [**quire-docs**](https://github.com/thegetty/quire-docs): Quire website and documentation.

 You are currently in the **quire-docs** repository.
-The Quire website and documentation are actually built using Quire, so if you haven't already, you will need to [install Quire](https://quire.getty.edu/documentation/install-uninstall/) before making any contributions.
+The Quire website and documentation are actually built using Quire.
+That means contributing to this repo will give you an opportunity to work on a live Quire project.
+For some, the process may be familiar and for others it will be a good way to familiarize yourself with the tool.
+If you haven't already, please [install Quire](https://quire.getty.edu/documentation/install-uninstall/) to get started.

-Before getting started, please read both our [Quire Website & Documentation Style Guide](https://github.com/thegetty/quire-docs/wiki/Quire-Website-&-Documentation-Style-Guide) and the Contributing Guidelines as they follow below.
-Our goal is to make the process as effective and transparent as possible, and to ensure that your every contribution can become part of Quire.
-Thank you for taking the time.

 >🗣**CALLING ALL FIRST-TIMERS!** — We can’t stress enough that Quire is open to contributors at all levels.
 Here are a few resources especially for you:
 >- Find [“good first issues”](https://github.com/thegetty/quire-docs/issues) tagged in our issue tracker for the thegetty/quire-docs repo